 This statement covers the activities of Audley Group Limited and all subsidiary companies.
 The Audley Group builds and operates retirement villages and operates care branches throughout the UK.
 We buy land, secure detailed planning consent and then build, sell and manage the high-quality retirement villages that we create.
 An important part of our operations once a village is created is to establish a domiciliary care business through which we provide care to our owners and to the neighbouring public.

-The Audley Group currently operates within the UK only.
-We directly employed close to 600 people in the period ending 31 December 2017 as well as contracting with agency and subcontractor companies.
-Our revenue for the period was £89.2million
+The Audley Group currently directly operates within the UK only.
+We directly employed 818 people in the period ending 31 December 2020 as well as contracting with agency and subcontractor companies.
+Our revenue for the period was £71,579,000 (unaudited).

 The hospitality and care sectors may also use casual and temporary workers.
-We directly employ our village team members and carers and no employee is offered a zero hours contract unless they request it.
+We directly employ our village team members and carers.
+The organisation does operate a bank contract to provide a mobile workforce, with regular reviews to ensure workers are active.
 We carry out detailed checks on all our employees, including enhanced DBS checks prior to commencement of permanent employment.
 Where temporary cover is occasionally used our policy is to use reputable firms that carry out right-to-work checks.

-Responsibility for our anti-slavery initiatives including policies, risk assessments, investigations/due diligence and training ultimately lie with the Board of Directors.
+Responsibility for our anti-slavery initiatives including policies, risk assessments, investigations/due diligence and training ultimately lies with the Board of Directors.

 The Audley Group operates the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations: